Link250/QuantumDocs/docs-website/docs/particles/setup-avatar.md

 :::

 ### Default Setup
-Drag the "QP VRCFury Setup" prefab into your scene and then onto your Avatar's root object, FRCFury will automatically handle the rest.
+Drag the "QP VRCFury Setup" prefab into your scene and then onto your Avatar's root object, VRCFury will automatically handle the rest.

 ### Preset Setup
 If you want to use any combination of Presets, drag the "QP Preset Base" prefab from the `Presets` Folder into your scene and then onto your Avatar's root object.